 41stly: I bequeath six thousend gulden to my faithful and honest cook, Anna Kremnitzer, as well as the bedclothes in her room on which she lies, then two sheets, 4 chairs, a hardwood table, then a hardwood cabinet with drawers, a repeater, the mirror, the picture of the Holy Virgin, the fragment of the True Cross, the iron, the earthen kitchenware together with all small pieces of kitchen utensils; apart from that I bequeath to her the two hundred gulden in cash that she lent me [i.e. that I lent her].

-Kremnitzer's relation to the Elßler family seems to have been much closer than that to her employer Haydn.
-On 23 June 1810 she engraved her name into Viennese local history when she officiated as godmother of Fanny Elßler who was to become Austria's most famous dancer.
-In the records Kremnitzer is given as "Anna Kremnitzin Weisnaderin".
+Kremnitzer's relation to the Elßler family seems to have been much closer than that to Haydn.
+On 23 June 1810, she engraved her name into Viennese local history when she officiated as godmother of Fanny Elßler who was to become Austria's most famous dancer.
+In the parish records Kremnitzer is given as "Anna Kremnitzin Weisnaderin".

-Kremnitzer's date of death is unknown.
-Since she had inherited 6000 gulden from Haydn, she was able to move away from Gumpendorf.
-She did not die in the Gumpendorf parish.
+Kremnitzer's date of death is still unknown.
+Since she had inherited 6000 gulden from Haydn, she perhaps was able to move away from Gumpendorf.

 Anna Weidinger, a goddaughter of Anna Haydn

 Soon after his wedding in 1797, Anton Weidinger moved from Josephstadt 124 to the house St. Ulrich No. 20 which was located at the "Platzl", right opposite St. Ulrich's Church.